nytlag/dremio/README.md

 nytlag.sh – run this ./nytlag.sh from the command line.
 It will copy remote.sh script onto a remote host and will clean up the files after completing the installation. remote.sh – runs on a remote host and performs Java JDK setup, Dremio software download

+sql-tasks.sql - queries virtual datasets in Dremio application.
+Datasets container sample data about flights made by airlines in the US.